Darkendnox/threejs/README.md

    ```
    Then open the provided URL in your web browser.

+The tree will gradually draw itself, with new branches appearing at random, and
-The cube will rotate continuously and resize with the browser window.
+resize with the browser window.